Services

 • Condition matters – new or renovated properties with amenities, security, or views typically sell for more than older, unmodernized stock.

-Key steps to purchasing a property in Colombia
+Key steps to buying property in Colombia

 Acquiring Colombian properties is a structured, regulated process open to both residents and non-residents.
 Since foreigners buy property in Colombia under the same legal framework as locals, the steps below explain how Americans can secure title – from market research through closing and registration – while linking to critical parts of this broader guide, including taxes, visas, and legal due diligence.